Fight over gerrymandering argued at New York's highest court

 Associated Press

 ALBANY, N.Y.
-(AP) — Judges on New York’s high court peppered attorneys with sharp questions Tuesday as they considered whether to throw out new congressional district maps that Republicans charge are unconstitutionally gerrymandered.
+(AP) — Judges on New York’s highest court peppered attorneys with sharp questions Tuesday as they considered whether to throw out new congressional district maps that Republicans say were unconstitutionally gerrymandered.

+The Court of Appeals heard arguments in a lawsuit brought by a group of Republican voters challenging the legality of the new district maps, which were widely seen as likely to help Democrats gain seats in Congress and knock some incumbent Republicans out of office.

 Judges repeatedly asked the Democrats’ attorneys about what should happen next if the high court decides to strike down the maps.
 But they also seemed wary about overstepping their authority.